-You may authorize a representative to act on Your behalf for a claim or appeal (see page 55).
+You may authorize a representative to act on Your behalf for a claim or appeal (see page 80).

 In general, You should send Your written request for an appeal to the Board of Trustees at the address of the Plan Administrator as soon as possible.
 If Your claim is denied or if You are otherwise dissatisfied with a determination under the Plan, You must file Your written appeal within one hundred eighty (180) days after You receive the notice of denial.
-You or Your authorized representative will have an opportunity to appear at the hearing before the Board of Trustees.
 Your written appeal must explain the reasons You disagree with the determination on Your claim and You may provide any supporting documents or additional comments related to this review.
 When filing an appeal You may: